 Thanks in advance for any guidance.

-A custom tune via UpRev would be able to get you the most out of your truck but it's on the expensive side.
-A gear swap if you don't have the tow gears would help also.
-Other than a hotter cam or going the forced induction route those would be your two best routes to go.
+I custom tune via UpRev would be able to get you the most out of your truck but it's on the expensive side.

 I looked at the Uprev webiste and called one of their certified tuners in North Carolina, National Speed Inc. Called them, and explained my situation.
 They def. agree that due to the headers my best choice would be an Uprev tune.
 My shift point may be a bit off as well as my A/F ratio.
 Ill post what I come up with Saturday afternoon.